 When a child’s school has a playground, these short breaks allow kids freedom and fun, which, in turn, makes the educational experience more fun.
-In fact, researchers now understand that school playgrounds have an important impact on a child’s ability to learn and develop.
+In fact, researchers now understand the importance of playgrounds in schools and how they have an important impact on a child’s ability to learn and develop.

-Opportunities for play also have an effect on children’s attendance rate at the primary school level.
+Opportunities for play also affect children’s attendance rate at the primary school level.
 When a child knows there will be opportunities to let loose, they often find it easier to listen and learn in the classroom environment.

 Contact Little Tikes Commercial to Learn About Our High-Quality Playground Equipment

-When you choose Little Tikes Commercial, we understand the importance of play for the development of children.
-For more than 35 years, we’ve encouraged children to explore their world and learn fundamental lessons through adventure and imagination.
+When you choose Little Tikes Commercial, we understand the importance of playgrounds in child development.
+For over four decades, we’ve encouraged children to explore their world and learn fundamental lessons through adventure and imagination.